 According to Bader:

-Like Schnarch, Bader believes this is a natural process designed to help individuals grow up.
-Unlike Schnarch, however, she sees attachment (the Symbiosis stage) as a key to early relationship development and a foundation upon which differentiation occurs.
+Like Schnarch, Bader believes this is a natural process that helps individuals grow.
+However, unlike Schnarch, she sees attachment (the Symbiosis stage) as a key to early relationship development and a foundation for differentiation.

 For Dr. Bader, emotional gridlock also arises when one partner retreats to dishonesty.
 Being unable to handle the challenges that marriage presents, they duck out of talking about or disguising differences: